Prof. Peter Schwartz

 Since 1971 more than 1000 LQTS patients have been followed by Dr. Schwartz and his group, and over the years he has become a worldwide referral physician for patients affected by complex cases of LQTS.

-The Center for Cardiac Arrhythmias of Genetic Origin is now a national and international referral center also for patients affected by the Brugada Syndrome, the catecholaminergic polymorphic ventricular tachycardia, the dilated and hypertrophic cardiomyopathy, the arrhythmogenic right ventricular dysplasia, the idiopathic ventricular fibrillation, and the short QT syndrome.
+The Center for Cardiac Arrhythmias of Genetic Origin is now a national and international referral center for patients affected by the long QT syndrome, the Brugada Syndrome, the catecholaminergic polymorphic ventricular tachycardia, the idiopathic ventricular fibrillation, and the short QT syndrome.

 RESEARCH ACTIVITY AND PUBLICATIONS: